-4.1: The instructional materials aligns with the course and unit objectives stated in the syllabus.
+- 4.1: The instructional materials aligns with the course and unit objectives stated in the syllabus.
 There is a text, a web site, along with a 3D printer and digitizer provided by the college.

-4.2: The purpose of the instructional materials in the course is somewhat explained and aligns with each unit assignment.

-- 4.3: The instructional materials were properly cited. - 4.4: The instructional materials are current. - 4.5: The instructional materials by unit and assignment. - 4.6: Optional materials are not part of this course.
+The 3D printer is a great enhancement to this course that will allow students an opportunity to render their designs in 3D. - 4.2: The purpose of the instructional materials in the course is somewhat explained and aligns with each unit assignment. - 4.3: The instructional materials were properly cited. - 4.4: The instructional materials are current. - 4.5: The instructional materials by unit and assignment. - 4.6: Optional materials are not part of this course.

 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or 3 3 competencies.
 5.2 Learning activities provide opportunities for interaction that support active learning.
-3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly 3 0 stated.
-5.4 The requirements for learner interaction are clearly stated.
-2 0 Total ()
+3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
+3 0 5.4 The requirements for learner interaction are clearly stated.
+2 0 Total (6

-5.1: The learning activities directly support the course/unit learning objectives.

-5.2: There are opportunities for interactive learning.
-This is an applied course with opportunities to develop 3D models and prototypes using CAD software.

-5.3: A plan for feedback is not specified.

-5.4: Requirements for expected learner interaction is not specified.
+- 5.1: The learning activities directly support the course/unit learning objectives.
+Reviewer only had the course syllabus for this course to review, no direct review of particular assessments. - 5.2: There are opportunities for interactive learning.
+This is an applied course with opportunities to develop 3D models and prototypes using CAD software. - 5.3: A plan for feedback is not specified. - 5.4: Requirements for expected learner interaction is not specified.

 F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 2 6.2 Course tools promote learner engagement and active learning.
 3 3 6.3 Technologies required in the course are readily obtainable.
 2 2 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total 9)
+1 0 To otal 9

-6.1: The tools in the course support the unit/weekly objectives.
+- 6.1: The tools in the course support the unit/weekly objectives.
 The assignments loosely state or imply what tools/applications are needed to successfully complete the work.
-The syllabus would benefit from further detail.

-6.2: The tools promote engagement and active learning.
-The assignments promote active student engagement by requiring interaction with the technology to build content for assignments.

-6.3: The tools will likely be provided by the college.

-6.4: The course technologies are current and up-to-date for the required work.

-6.5: Certain policies (eg, ADA, Codes of Conduct, etc.) are provided via links and URLs.
-However, the Reviewer was unable to locate links to privacy policies (eg, HIPAA, FERPA, etc.)
+The syllabus would benefit from further detail. - 6.2: The tools promote engagement and active learning.
+The assignments promote active student engagement by requiring interaction with the technology to build content for assignments. - 6.3: The tools will likely be provided by the college. - 6.4: The course technologies are current and up-to-date for the required work. - 6.5: Certain policies (eg, ADA, Codes of Conduct, etc.) are provided via links and URLs.
+However, the Reviewer was unable to locate links to privacy policies (eg, HIPAA, FERPA, etc.) Also the Notice of non-discrimination has some strange font at the bottom that is not recognized.
+(The screen reader would not read it either).